-The ratio of total claims incurred (paid and reserved) divided by cumulative premiums earned, net of reinsurance.
-The sum of the number of claims paid ever to date and number of loans in default divided by policies ever in force.
-The ratio of the number of loans in default divided by number of policies in force.
+Calculated as the sum of the number of claims paid ever to date and number of loans in default divided by policies ever in force.
+Calculated as the number of loans in default divided by number of policies in force.